 Any videographer, no matter how good, will have times when their shot isn't great.
 There are times when shots might need to be corrected later on to achieve better color balance, exposure, contrast, and so on.
 At times, a camera may be left running accidentally.
 Once in a while, a guest or photographer may unintentionally stand directly in front of a stationary camera.
 All sorts of things can happen, which is why I shoot with multiple cameras to ensure I've always got a usable shot at the most important moments (ceremony, first dances, toasts, etc.).

 My biggest selling point is that I'm a well-seasoned videographer with a keen eye for capturing great moments.
 By offering my shooting services without editing, I am able to provide top-quality footage for couples who want to edit their own videos or hire a professional editor when they can later afford to do so.

 What kind of equipment do you use?

 I shoot with three Sony HDR-AX2000 High Definition cameras.
 For sound, I have four Sennheiser EW-112 professional wireless microphones.
-My lighting is all on-camera and used only when necessary.

 In what format do we receive our footage?